 On-site digitization: The Library’s on-site digitization of rare and fragile materials uses a Traveller’s Conservation Copy Stand and special handler with integrated book cradle and lighting.

 Digital image enhancement: Improving the quality of digital images helps to meet the Library’s digitization standard requirements for image enhancement.

 3D photography: 3D photography in the Digitization Center allows the Library to provide a rich experience to users by delivering a high standard of virtual object viewing.

 QF/CMU-Q Digitization Project

 Qatar Foundation completed a pilot digitization project with Carnegie Mellon University in Qatar in July 2009 to digitize rare items in the Heritage Library.
 The project digitized more than one million pages of books, manuscripts, newspapers, magazines and maps relating to Qatar and the Arab and Islamic worlds.

 Heritage Library Collections

 The Heritage Library's ongoing project will digitize and publish online all materials not protected by copyright, including manuscripts, rare books, periodicals, journals, magazines, newspapers, photographs, posters, maps, globes, a selection of early photography, and instruments and tools related to travel.
-So far, the Digitization Center has digitized nearly two million pages from the Heritage Library collections.
+So far, the Digitization Center has digitized nearly two million pages from the Heritage Library's collections.

 Al Shaqab Horses Collection